genesiscommunitysuccess/docs/docs/05_operations/13_release-notes/03_migration-6-7.md

 ## Finishing
 :::warning Double check
-Before running the final command, make sure your Java and Gradle are running using the required versions (Java 17 and Gradle 8.3).
+Before running the final commands, make sure your Java and Gradle are running using the required versions (Java 17 and Gradle 8.3).

 ```bash
 java -version